Microsoft SQL Interview Questions

 Finally, let’s examine the use of the LEFT JOIN in StrataScratch’s suggested solution, versus the INNER JOIN that was used in the code shown above and in the video linked at the top of this article.
 Traditionally speaking, an INNER JOIN processes faster than a LEFT JOIN.
 This is because the LEFT JOIN first completes an INNER JOIN, then finds all rows on the left side of the argument that did not have a match and inserts those rows into the result set with a NULL value in the columns from the right-hand side.
 In StrataScratch’s solution, the LEFT JOIN is used to account for edge cases where a particular user has not been assigned to an account or they have made no downloads.
 Typically, you would want to identify possible edge cases and clarify those expectations with an interviewer before beginning.
 The INNER JOIN would ignore those rows, omitting them from the query.
 If the interviewer wanted those values included in the query, then the use of INNER JOIN would fall short.

 If you’ve made it to this conclusion section, you’ve seen how common interview questions can be broken down into their base concepts, the logic used to work through the solutions, and techniques that could be used to optimise those results.
-In this Microsoft SQL interview question, we’ve reviewed JOINS and aggregate functions, much of which are used in day-to-day life as a data scientist or analyst.
+In this Microsoft SQL interview question, we’ve reviewed SQL JOINS and SQL aggregate functions, much of which are used in day-to-day life as a data scientist or analyst.
 You will often be presented with multiple tables from which to pull data, so familiarity with JOINS and their different techniques along with edge case handling is a must.
 The skills needed to filter through these tables–-sub-queries, CTEs, and case statements were examples shown today—and the ability to know when to use them is highly valued in the field.
 Sharpening these skills is always beneficial for all, whether you are just now preparing for the data science interview process or have been on the job for years.

 If you want to practice more such SQL questions from other top companies, check out our post "SQL interview questions".